bprof-spec-codes/edushare/README.md

 ## 🧭 Use-cases

 ### Users
-- Register / log in
+- Upload materials
 - Browse and filter materials
 - PDF preview
+- Download material
-- Rate and comment
+- Rate and comment a material
-- Save to favourites
+- Save material to favourites
 - See recommended materials
-- View download / open statistics

 ### Teachers
-- Upload materials
-- Set subject and semester
+- Set subjects and semesters
-- Mark as **Recommended** or **Exam**
+- Mark materials as **Recommended** or **Exam**
 - Manage subjects

 ### Admins